therealanby/BlenderNotes/Notes.md

 - Inset faces - to create more faces on a face.
 Used to create quads instead of n-gons
   - Mesh/Merge/At center - after inseting some parts, merge the rest at center to create triangles
 - Loop cut - creates more faces to work with.
 Also adding more allows modifiers to make the object hold its shape better
+- transforming and scaling vertices, edges and faces is useful

 ### Smoothing things out
 - subdivision modifier - subdivides shape to make it smoother?